Your organisation has just signed up for an Overton subscription – great news! What next?

 Run a search for policy documents

 Try searching for a topic, document title or organisation in the Policy Documents search field (see our help page on Advanced Searches for more information).
-For best results when searching for an organisation or journal, start typing and select from the dropdown that appears below.
+For best results when searching for an institution, journal, policy source, or publisher, start typing and select from the dropdown that appears below.

 When you click ‘Search policy’ the results page will appear.
 On the left hand side you can filter the results by the policy document attributes including source type, source name, country, topic, year of publication etc. You can also see how the cohort of documents relates to other things, eg which policy sources they cite, which institutions are mentioned and which funders’ work is cited.